jnavb/cerebro-filmaffinity/Readme.md

 >film + name of the movie

-To see the results on Spanish:
+To see the results on spanish:

 >peli + nombre de la película